maxcele-tech/AudioMuse-AI-NV-plugin/README.md

 > IMPORTANT: Before start we suggest to have the last version of Navidrome, AudioMuse-AI-NV-plugin and AudioMuse-AI core containers.
 If the version are not aligned, some error could happen.
 Keep this in mind also for future update.

 - The ENV var ND_PLUGINS_ENABLED, ND_PLUGINS_AUTORELOAD and ND_AGENTS are important, assuming that you deploy with docker compose you should use something like this:
-- The order of ND_AGENTS is important.
-Navidrome will use the first listed agent supporting sonic similarity.

 ```yaml
 version: '3'